Matthew4335/MLProject/index.md

 The next model our team opted to use was k-Nearest Neighbors.
 We used the KNeighborsClassifier from sklearn to perform the classification.
 Again, we split training data into training and test splits, this time using 20% of the data for testing.
 The next step in the process was determining which value of k to use.

 To solve this problem, we trained several models on k's ranging from 1 to 39, then picked the k that resulted in the most accurate model.
-We found that k = 29 was optimal based on raw accuracy, but k=19 produced a better F1 score.
-We opted to use k=19 because our model should be able to classify all rookies (so precision and recall matter), but the model performs well even with fewer neighbors.
+We found that k = 29 was optimal based on raw accuracy, but k = 19 produced a better F1 score for the All-Rookie label.
+We opted to use k = 19 because our model should be able to classify all rookies, even though a high accuracy could be obtained by classifying all players as non-All-Rookies, since most players do not make the team.
 Below is a graph comparing cross-validated F1 Scores across various k-values.

 ![Data](OptimalKValue.jpg)